Convergence Insufficiency Treatment in New York City, New York with Eye Q Optometrist

 Vision therapy can lower your child's anxiety, improve their schoolwork, sports, and extracurricular activities, and most importantly, boost their self-confidence.
 Many children and adults have experienced improved visual functions thanks to vision therapy.
 Learn more about their stories and see how you can benefit from vision therapy.
 Each patient has different needs and degrees of visual skills.
-In order to get the most effective results and achieve a positive outcome, Dr. Stein will create a customized vision therapy program for you.
+In order to get the most effective results and achieve a positive outcome, our eye doctors will create a customized vision therapy program for you.

 If you’ve tried private tutors, medications, or alternative treatments without significant improvement of your or your child’s vision, it’s time to try vision therapy.
 Eye Q Optometrist can help maximize your visual skills and give you stronger, clearer vision.